-Did you know that when you employ a particular option Credit Spreads strategy, you will be using the option greek called theta, otherwise known as 'time decay', to your advantage and thus give yourself an 80 percent trading edge!
+Did you know that by using option Credit Spreads, you will be putting to work the option greek called theta, otherwise known as 'time decay'.
+Theta decay is your trading ally and in this case, gives you an 80 percent trading edge!

 There are many option trading strategies "out there" such as strangles, straddles, bullish call debit spreads, , ratio backspreads, calendar spreads and credit spreads.
 In this article, I would like to focus on the superior advantages of option Credit Spreads.
 With the flexibility and power of this strategy, you can safely trade options for the rest of your life.